ButterFrameworkTeam/ButterFramework/README.md

 <br><br>
 <strong>Q:</strong> Can I sell the framework?
 <br>
 <strong>A:</strong> No!
-Except if is heavily modified and with authorization of ButterFramework owners.
+Except if your version is heavily modified and with our authorization (contact us if you need).
 <br><br>
 <strong>Q:</strong> Can I remove the 'Use Butterframework'?
 <br>